-Are you having problems getting your landlord to make necessary repairs?
+Are you Missouri tenant who is having problems getting your landlord to make necessary repairs?
 Are you freezing because the heat doesn't work in your apartment?
 Do you have bedbugs, roaches or other bugs?
 Is your landlord refusing to fix plumbing issues and you have sewage in your home?
 Is your landlord ignoring your service requests to fix these issues?

 I don't have heat, my home is unsafe or unlivable

-- Notice.
+Notice.
 Call your landlord as soon as possible and inform him or her of the problem.
 Follow up by writing a letter or email to the landlord describing the problem.
+We have a form letter available for your use.
 If your landlord agreed by phone to fix it, describe the agreement in your follow-up letter.
 Save a copy of the letter or the sent email.
 The best practice is to send the letter certified mail, return receipt requested.